Natural Options for Healthy Blood Cholesterol Management

 cholesterol levels.

-Statin drugs used
+Statin drugs --

 to lower cholesterol levels have serious side effects including muscle aches,

-Psyllium is a fiber that reduces cholesterol levels and cardiac risk.
+Psyllium is a fiber, safe to consume, that reduces cholesterol levels and cardiac risk.
+Flax fiber is another good option.

 Fish oils work well,